kfjahnke/envutil/README.md

 ## --projection PRJ  target projection

-Pass on of the supported output projections: "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
+Pass one of the supported output projections: "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
 The default is "rectilinear".